Brendan Donovan Player Props: Cardinals vs. White Sox

 White Sox Pitching Rankings

-- The 9.7 strikeouts per nine innings put together by the White Sox pitching staff paces MLB.
+- The White Sox pitching staff leads MLB with a collective 9.8 strikeouts per nine innings.

-- The White Sox have the 23rd-ranked team ERA across all league pitching staffs (4.58).
+- The White Sox have the 24th-ranked team ERA across all MLB pitching staffs (4.56).

-- White Sox pitchers combine to give up the third-most home runs in baseball (123 total, 1.4 per game).
+- The White Sox give up the fourth-most home runs in baseball (124 total, 1.4 per game).

-- Toussaint (0-1) pitches for the White Sox to make his third start this season.

-- In his last time out on Sunday, the right-hander threw 3 2/3 innings against the Oakland Athletics, allowing two earned runs while surrendering three hits.

 © 2023 Data Skrive.
 All rights reserved.